Bob Rosenschein: Answers.com

 Under Rosenschein's leadership, Answers.com was listed on NASDAQ and grew rapidly, helped in part by a significant traffic boost from a collaboration with Google.
 Marissa Mayer, then chief product manager at Google, approved Answers.com to appear as a reference link on Google's English-language search result pages.
 This relationship was active for five years and helped cement the platform's visibility.

 Curiyo

 After Answers.com was sold in 2011, Rosenschein founded Curiyo in 2012, a one-click contextual information tool designed to deliver definitions and background data inline without disrupting browsing.
 Curiyo partnered with USA Today and garnered media attention in several publications including TechCrunch, PCMag, and the Wall Street Journal.

-Equator

-Since 2024, Rosenschein has been building Equator, a short-form video platform aimed at fostering civil and thoughtful online dialog.
-The platform will counteract polarization and the toxicity in social media by presenting curated multi-perspective video discussions.

-Equator is built on the radical idea that respectful conversation isn't dead; we’ve just forgotten how to conduct it.
-The platform is in pre-launch, with Rosenschein laying the groundwork for a community of people who believe real change starts with improving dialog.